-For this solicitation, describe how the project strengthens capability for 'ohana to meet living needs, including housing, and/or strengthens effective implementation of the Hawaiian Homes Commission Act.
-Also address the Economic Stability strategic direction and the associated outcome(s) for each objective in a way that aligns and demonstrates what will be changed as a result of achieving the objective.
+For this solicitation, describe how the project supports Native Hawaiian iwi kupuna repatriation and reinterment activities.
+Also address the Strategic Direction and the associated outcome for each objective in a way that aligns and demonstrates what will be changed as a result of achieving the objective.

-The application must align with at least one of the following strategies and at least one of its associated outcomes:
+The application must align with the following strategy and its associated outcome: